To my readers......

 Thanks for visiting mitchmen, home of Mitchell's Gay Art

-The Caps and Collars/ Flat Cap Gang story at Google Groups has resumed posting. (see Group News for link)
+The Caps and Collars/ Flat Cap Gang story at Google Groups is presently paused. (see Group News for link)

 Link to the Royale Studio Archive in the right sidebar